Di-KaZ/informix-4gl-formatter/README.md

 ### Condition flag enabled
 ![](img/preview_condition.png)
 ℹ I find the condition flag particuly handy has it permmit to just select the commented part and easily find the matching part and the block contained in it.
+Combined with an tab highlighter (like indent rainbow), everything looks Far more readable

 ### Number flag enabled
 ![](img/preview_number.png)